-- In humid weather, select \mathcal{H} before driving.
-This will reduce fogging on your windshield.
-After a few minutes, select any desired position. - To reduce humidity buildup inside the vehicle, don't drive with the climate control system in the OFF position. - Don't put objects under the front seat that will interfere with the airflow to the rear seats (if equipped). - Remove any snow, ice or leaves from the air intake area (at the bottom of the windshield under the hood).
+- Under snowy or dirty weather conditions, your vehicle's climate control system should be left in the OFF position when the vehicle is parked.
+This allows the climate control system to be free from contamination of outside pollutants. - Do not put objects under the front seat that will interfere with the airflow to the rear seats (if equipped). - Remove any snow, ice or leaves from the air intake area at the base of the windshield.

 • Do not place objects over the defroster outlets.
-These objects can block airflow and reduce your ability to see through your windshield.
-Also, avoid placing small objects on top of your instrument panel.
-These objects can fall down into the defroster outlets and block airflow and possibly damage your climate control system.
+These objects may block airflow and reduce visibility through the windshield.
+Avoid placing small objects on top of the instrument panel.
+These objects may fall down into the defroster outlets and block airflow, in addition to damaging the climate control system.